Amirka-Kh/researchNiamti/THESIS.md

-# Amazing Relation of Developer and Project Estimations
+# COCOMO II in the Age of Agile: Expanding the Model with Dynamic Factors and Developer Metrics

 ## Abstract